Jaime Lannister: Season 4

-Tywin gifts Jaime a Valyrian steel sword forged from House Stark's ancestral sword, Ice, and asks him to resign from the Kingsguard and rule Casterly Rock, disowning him when he refuses.
-Qyburn fits Jaime with a gilded steel hand, while Tyrion arranges for Jaime to have sword lessons with his bodyguard Bronn.
+Tywin gifts Jaime a Valyrian steel sword forged from House Stark's ancestral sword, "Ice", and asks him to resign from the Kingsguard and rule Casterly Rock, disowning him when he refuses.
+Qyburn fits Jaime with a gilded steel hand, while Tyrion arranges for Jaime to have sword lessons with his bodyguard, Bronn.
 After their son Joffrey is poisoned at his own wedding, Cersei initially refuses to resume their relationship.
-The two later proceed to having angry sex in front of Joffrey's body.
-Jaime gifts Tywin's sword to Brienne, as well as the services of Tyrion's squire Podrick Payne.
-Jaime tasks her to find and protect Sansa Stark.
+However Jaime forces her into having sex in front of Joffrey's body, despite her protests.
+Jaime gifts Tywin's sword to Brienne, as well as the services of Tyrion's squire, Podrick Payne.
+Jaime tasks her with finding and protecting Sansa Stark.
 With Tyrion accused of Joffrey's murder, Jaime refuses to believe his brother is guilty.
 Jaime convinces Tywin to spare Tyrion in return for leaving the Kingsguard, though Tyrion later chooses trial by combat.
 Tyrion loses the trial and is sentenced to death, but Jaime releases him from his cell and helps him escape to Essos.

 Season 5

-Cersei guilts Jaime for releasing Tyrion, and Jaime later admits to Bronn that he intends to kill Tyrion the next time they meet.
+Cersei blames Jaime for releasing Tyrion, and Jaime later admits to Bronn that he intends to kill Tyrion the next time they meet.
 When a message arrives from Martells subtly threatening Myrcella as revenge for Prince Oberyn Martell's death in Tyrion's trial by combat, Jaime and Bronn travel to Dorne in secret to retrieve her.
-As they make their escape they are accosted by Oberyn's bastard daughters, the Sand Snakes, and engage in a fight before all five are arrested by the Water Gardens' palace guards.
+As they make their escape, they are accosted by Oberyn's bastard daughters, the Sand Snakes, and engage in a fight before all five are arrested by the Water Gardens' palace guards.
 Doran Martell realises that the message was sent by Oberyn's paramour Ellaria Sand and decides to send Myrcella and his own son Trystane back to King's Landing with Jaime as a peace offering between the two houses.
 As the ship sets sail, Myrcella admits to Jaime that she has always known he is her father, and that she feels happy knowing this.
 The two share a brief embrace before Myrcella suddenly collapses and dies, having been poisoned by Ellaria.